-- Remuneration arrangements and all reward outcomes for the CEO, senior direct reports to the CEO and other individuals whose roles may affect the financial soundness of the Group; - Remuneration arrangements for Finance, Risk & Internal Control Personnel; and

-Significant changes in remuneration policy and structure, including superannuation, employee equity plans and benefits.
+- Remuneration arrangements and all reward outcomes for the CEO, senior direct reports to the CEO and other individuals whose roles may affect the financial soundness of the Group; - Remuneration arrangements for finance, risk and internal control personnel; - Remuneration arrangements for employees who have a significant portion of their total remuneration based on performance; and - Significant changes in remuneration policy and structure, including superannuation, employee equity plans and benefits.

-The Remuneration Committee also serves as the remuneration committee for those entities within the Group that are regulated by APRA, and those offshore entities subject to remuneration-related regulation that may delegate their remuneration committee function to the Board's Committee from time to time.
+The Bank's Remuneration Committee also serves as the remuneration committee for those entities within the Group that are regulated by APRA, and those offshore entities subject to remuneration-related regulation that may delegate their remuneration committee function to the Bank's Remuneration Committee from time to time.

 The Remuneration Committee consists solely of independent Non-Executive Directors who are free from any business or other relationship that, in the opinion of the Board, would materially interfere with the exercise of his or her independent judgement as a member of the Remuneration Committee.
-The minimum number of Committee members is three (3) and meetings are chaired by an independent Non-Executive Director.
+The minimum number of Committee members is three (3) and the current number of members is six (6).
+Meetings are chaired by an independent Non-Executive Director.

-Committee members are expected to have an appropriate level of knowledge and understanding of remuneration practice, as well as legal and regulatory requirements relating to remuneration.
+Remuneration Committee members are expected to have an appropriate level of knowledge and understanding of remuneration practice, as well as legal and regulatory requirements relating to remuneration.